When

 What

-about the Corvette suspension?
+about the Corvette

-Corvette ('84-on) suspension is lovely stuff, but
+suspension is lovely

 presents several problems:

-- Pin drive wheels cannot
+drive wheels cannot

 be easily accommodated with the late model's integral wheel bearings.

-Our ERA GT must replace the Corvette uprights and bearings with
+Our ERA GT must replace the Corvette uprights and bearings

 completely custom pieces.
 Can you say "expensive"?

-- In the front, using the
+front, using the

 Corvette control arms requires an extremely short steering gear.